 You have the option to configure your portal to use utility services from ArcGIS Online instead of publishing them to your own server.
 This has the added benefit of providing street network coverage outside the United States.
 If you would like to use online network services provided by Esri, you must have an ArcGIS Online organizational account.
 The account must have credits associated with it and the correct permissions to use the utility services.

-The ArcGIS Online network services provide coverage for several countries and can be configured in the portal following the steps below.
+The ArcGIS Online network services provide coverage for several countries or areas and can be configured in the portal following the steps below.

 - Sign in to the portal website as a member of the default administrator role in your organization.